 Speaking of the Amish, it might be good to end on an apocryphal story:

 There once was a bus load of tourists that were visiting Amish country.
 Upon reaching their destination, the tourists got out of their bus, and they saw an Amish man waiting beside the road.
 They ask him: what does it mean to be Amish?
+He started talking about Jesus.
+They stopped him, saying, “We know all about that.
+How is being Amish different?”
 The Amish man thought for a moment and then asked them, “How many of you own television sets?”
 Everyone raised their hands.
 Then he said, “How many of you believe that television has a detrimental impact on your life?”
 Again, most everyone raised their hands.
 Finally, he asked: “How many of you are willing to give up television?”
 No hands went up.
 Then he said, “That’s what it means to be Amish.”

 While we all cannot be Amish, we can all be as critical of our culture as the Amish are of technology.
 The revolution of single individuals and of small communities to reject mass culture, even in the form of mass political movements, and focus on renouncing those elements that we feel are detrimental and building smaller communities around alternative values is the only revolution that is always possible, and it is a better approach than trying to fix the problems of the larger society.
 Like television, the problems of society will not be solved by advocating for better programming.